Optimal Stopping under Model Ambiguity: a Time-Consistent Equilibrium Approach: The Set-up

 Here, $S_R$, $I_R$, and $C_R$ are called the stopping region, the indifference region, and the continuation region, respectively.
 In particular, on $I_R$, the agent is indifferent between stopping and continuation as they yield the same payoff.
 There is then no incentive for the agent to deviate from the original stopping policy $R\in\cU(\R^d)$.
 This gives rise to the term $I_R\cap R$ in \eqref{opertheta}.\footnote{A similar formulation can be found in Section 2.1 of \cite{HZ17-continuous}.}

-It is of interest to see whether this new region $\Theta(R)$, obtained from the original stopping policy $R\in\cU(\R^d)$, is again a stopping policy, i.e., $\Theta(R)\in\cU(\R^d)$.
-In view of \eqref{regions}, this boils down to the universal measurability of $x\mapsto J(x,R)$, which will be established in the next result.
+It is of interest to determine whether this new region $\Theta(R)\subseteq \R^d$, obtained from the original stopping policy $R\in\cU(\R^d)$, is again a stopping policy, i.e., $\Theta(R)\in\cU(\R^d)$.
+If this is true, it will facilitate the fixed-point formulation in \eqref{iteration} below.
+In view of \eqref{regions}, whether $\Theta(R)$ belongs to $\cU(\R^d)$ hinges on the measurability of $x\mapsto J(x,R)$, which will now be investigated.